sematic-ai/sematic/docs/capabilities.md

-Every time you make changes to your data processing or training code, you want to trigger a pipeline to train your model and generate inferences on a golden dataset and ensure no regression were introduced.
+Every time you make changes to your data processing or training code, you want to trigger a pipeline to train your model and generate inferences on a golden dataset and ensure no regressions were introduced.

 This can be achieved by launching a Sematic pipeline from a CI build tool.

 ## Data Science pipelines

-Even if you're not training models, you can use Sematic to implement Data Science pipelines that run statistical modelling and extract plots and metrics from your production data.
+Even if you're not training models, you can use Sematic to implement Data Science pipelines that run statistical modeling and extract plots and metrics from your production data.